demian85/git-watcher/README.md

 Also, in the resources folder, you will find a helper script `build.sh` that creates a Linux build.
 It asumes you have node-webkit installed on `/opt/node-webkit`.

-## Current bugs

-Obviously, as this app is in alpha stage, it has bugs:
-* Cannot browse submodules added with `git submodule add <url>`
-* Binary files are not ignored and content is being shown!

 ## Troubleshooting

 [The solution of lacking libudev.so.0](https://github.com/rogerwang/node-webkit/wiki/The-solution-of-lacking-libudev.so.0)